lukedoolittle/aggregator/ReadMe.md

 There are automated tests for Windows Console, Xamarin.iOS and Xamarin.Android.
 There are also manual UI tests for Xamarin.iOS, Xamarin.Android, UWP and .NET MVC.

 ## Contributing
-All contributions are welcome.
-The only requirement is unit or integration test coverage of any code change.
+All contributions are welcome!
+The only requirement is some test coverage of any code change.
+Also the static code analyzer runs on a few of the projects so check build warnings for any changes.
 Quantfabric has a [waffle.io](https://waffle.io/lukedoolittle/quantfabric) site for viewing and managing issues as well as a [slack channel](https://quantfabric.slack.com/) for any discussions.